-Startlingly Cool History Exhibits at Oregon Coast Museum, Oct.
-20 Event
+Startlingly Cool History Exhibits at Oregon Coast Museum, Opens Oct.
+20

 By Oregon Coast Beach Connection staff

-(Newport, Oregon) – On the central Oregon coast, one history museum is exploding with new exhibits.
+(Newport, Oregon) – (Updated with new lodging information).
+On the central Oregon coast, one history museum is exploding with new exhibits.
 The Burrows House Museum and staff in Newport will host an open house and autumn social on Friday, October 20 to celebrate this.

 The event, starting at 5:30 p.m., marks the official opening of three new exhibits that take you to some remarkable places in time.
 You'll find a diverse array of objects – sometimes startling - ranging from a vintage “personal communicator” (a one-pound monstrosity sort of ancient cell phone) to a decorative sword made of Chinese coins taken in trade on the Confederated Tribes of the Siletz Reservation over 100 years ago.